jfpatrick/pyqt-tutorial/docs/source/fast/4-bipy-gui-manager.rst

     To obtain an empty template (without the demo application), type::

         bipy-gui-manager create-project --no-demo

+In the next section we are going to review the project structure, so skip ahead if you're interested.

 .. index:: Aliasing and linking ``bipy-gui-manager``
 .. _bipy-gui-manager_aliasing